Everything You Need To Know About The New Weight Loss Drugs

 Jenny Niwa

-You have probably heard about several very popular new weight loss drugs, especially Wegovy and Ozempic.
-Although Ozempic is specifically for treating diabetes, both are being used by people who want to lose weight.
+You have probably heard about several very popular new weight loss drugs, such as Wegovy, Ozempic, Mounjaro, and Zepbound.
+Although Ozempic and Mounjaro are specifically approved by FDA for treating diabetes and not for weight loss, all four are being used by people who want to lose weight.
 Before you decide whether to take these drugs, here are some things you should know.

 What are these drugs and how do they work?

 The FDA approved Ozempic in 2017 for the treatment of type 2 diabetes and Wegovy in 2021 for weight loss for adults with obesity or who are overweight and have at least one weight-related health condition.
 Although these drugs have been on the market for several years, their popularity really exploded in 2023.
-While Ozempic is not approved specifically for weight loss, doctors may prescribe it anyway – that’s called prescribing it off-label.
-Both Ozempic and Wegovy curb hunger and reduce the intake of food.
+Mounjaro was approved in the spring of 2022 for Type 2 diabetes and Zepbound was approved in late 2023 for those with obesity or who are overweight with an additional chronic condition such as hypertension.
+While Ozempic and Mounjaro are not approved specifically for weight loss, doctors may prescribe them anyway – that’s called prescribing it off-label.
+All four curb hunger and reduce the intake of food.
 The medications are currently administered by injection once a week, but they may soon be available in pill form.

-Both Wegovy and Ozempic are made of semaglutide, which mimics the GLP-1 hormone which is naturally made by the body.
+Both Wegovy and Ozempic are made of semaglutide.
+Mounjaro and Zepbound are made of tirzepatide.
+Both mimic the GLP-1 hormone, which is made naturally by the body.
 GLP-1 does 2 things: 1) It One is to slow the passage of food through the stomach, which helps people feel fuller longer; and 2) it promotes insulin release and helping reduce blood sugar.

 What do research studies say?